-Given its immense importance, this foundational model has undergone extensive generalisation over the years to accommodate diverse forms that accurately capture the quantum features exhibited by specific, realistic physical systems (see Ref.~\cite{Larson_JCM_2021} for a comprehensive review).
+Given its immense importance, this foundational model has undergone extensive generalization over the years to accommodate diverse forms that accurately capture the quantum features exhibited by specific, realistic physical systems (see Ref.~\cite{Larson_JCM_2021} for a comprehensive review).
 A noteworthy theoretical extension developed over the years involves the multiphoton Jaynes-Cummings (MPJC) model.
-For a single bosonic mode characterised by the bosonic creation and annihilation operators $a^\dagger$ and $a$, respectively, the interaction Hamiltonian for the $m-$photon JCM is expressed as $g(a^m\sigma_+ + a^{\dagger\, m} \sigma_-)$, where $\sigma_+ = \ket{e}\bra{g}$ and $\sigma_- = \ket{g}\bra{e}$ denote the raising and lowering operators of the two-level system with levels $\ket{g}$ and $\ket{e}$, respectively.
+For a single bosonic mode characterized by the bosonic creation and annihilation operators $a^\dagger$ and $a$, respectively, the interaction Hamiltonian for the $m-$photon JCM is expressed as $g(a^m\sigma_+ + a^{\dagger\, m} \sigma_-)$, where $\sigma_+ = \ket{e}\bra{g}$ and $\sigma_- = \ket{g}\bra{e}$ denote the raising and lowering operators of the two-level system with levels $\ket{g}$ and $\ket{e}$, respectively.
 The parameter $g$ represents the strength of the $m-$photon interaction, and $m=1, 2, \cdots$ signifies the degree of the nonlinear processes.
 Note that the case $m=1$ corresponds to the standard JCM.
-Theoretically, an array of quantum mechanical phenomena intrinsic to the $m$-photon Jaynes-Cummings model (JCM) has been investigated comprehensively over the years, encompassing aspects ranging from field statistics to squeezing dynamics (see, e.g., Refs.~\cite{SUKUMAR_pla_1981,surendra_pra_1982,SHUMOVSKY_pla_1987,Kien_PRA_1988,LuHuai_Chin_phys_2000,El_Orany_job_2003,El_Orany_jpa_2004,Villas_PRL_2019}).
+Theoretically, an array of quantum mechanical phenomena intrinsic to the MPJC interaction has been investigated comprehensively over the years, encompassing aspects ranging from field statistics to squeezing dynamics (see, e.g., Refs.~\cite{SUKUMAR_pla_1981,surendra_pra_1982,SHUMOVSKY_pla_1987,Kien_PRA_1988,LuHuai_Chin_phys_2000,El_Orany_job_2003,El_Orany_jpa_2004,Villas_PRL_2019}).

 A natural extension of the single-mode $m$-photon JCM involves the concurrent interaction of two bosonic modes with a single two-level system.
-In particular, we are interested in the entanglement dynamics between the two CV modes, denoted as bosonic entanglement, and the coherence manifested in the DV (qubit), with a specific emphasis on how these phenomena evolve under varying degrees of nonlinearity.
-It is pertinent to mention that while diverse generalizations of the $m$-photon JCM involving two bosonic modes and a single two-level system are documented in the literature (see, for example,~\cite{Cardimona_PRA_1991,El_Orany_oc_2004,singh_ijtp_2019}), the specific tripartite system under consideration for our present investigation has not been hitherto analysed.
+In particular, we are primarily interested in the entanglement dynamics between the two CV modes, denoted as bosonic entanglement, and the coherence manifested in the DV qubit, with a specific emphasis on how these phenomena evolve under varying degrees of nonlinearity.
+It is pertinent to mention that while diverse generalizations of the $m$-photon JCM involving two bosonic modes and a single two-level system are documented in the literature (see, for example,~\cite{Cardimona_PRA_1991,El_Orany_oc_2004,singh_ijtp_2019,Alushi_PRXQuantum_2023}), the specific tripartite system under consideration for our present investigation has not been hitherto analyzed.